-- (c) Subject to Article 45(i), the amount paid to the President, the employer of the President or a Practice Entity with which the President is Closely Associated (as applicable, and when and where permissible) pursuant to Article 45(a) (for the avoidance of doubt, excluding any amounts paid pursuant to Articles 45(e) or (f)), in any Director Year:

-- (i) must not be less than 50% of; and

-- (ii) must not exceed 60% of,

-the total annual salary package of the Auditor-General of Australia, as varied from time to time and as determined by the Board for the relevant Director Year, prorated for any period where the President serves as the President for a period for less than 12 months (or in the case of the Transitional Director Year, more than 12 months).

-- (d) Subject to Article 45(i), the amount paid to each Deputy President, the employer of a Deputy President or a Practice Entity with which a Deputy President is Closely Associated (as applicable, and when and where permissible) pursuant to Article 45(a) (for the avoidance of doubt, excluding any amounts paid pursuant to Articles 45(e) or (f)), in any Director Year:

-- (i) must not be less than 15% of; and

-- (ii) must not exceed 25% of,

-the total annual salary package of the Auditor-General of Australia, as varied from time to time and as determined by the Board for the relevant Director Year, prorated for any period where a Deputy President serves as the Deputy President for a period for less than 12 months (or in the case of the Transitional Director Year, more than 12 months).

-- (e) Where a Director resident outside Australia for tax purposes receives any fees under this Article 45 that are taxable in a country other than Australia but is required to pay such fees to an unrelated third party and is unable to claim a tax deduction or other offset, and is therefore subject to an amount of personal taxation on such fees (the Residual Tax Amount), the Company may pay to the Director or to a taxation authority in respect of any Director Year, the Residual Tax Amount or such other amount as is considered appropriate (as determined by the Board) to compensate that Director. - (f) The Company must pay all reasonable travelling, accommodation and other expenses that a Director properly incurs in attending meetings of the Board, committees of the Board, meetings of Members, or otherwise in connection with the business of the Company. - (g) No amounts may be paid to any Director (except for the President, the Deputy Presidents and External Directors), the employer of any such Director, or a Practice Entity with which any such Director is Closely Associated pursuant to Article 45(a), or Article 45(e) prior to 1 April 2010. - (h) Articles 45(a) (d) do not apply to any payments made pursuant to Article 50. - (i) Notwithstanding anything else to the contrary in Articles 45(b) to (d), in relation to any amounts paid as an honorarium to the employer of a Director pursuant to Article 45(a)(ii)B: - (i) the minimum percentages specified in Articles 45(b) to (d) do not apply; - (ii) if the amount so paid as an honorarium is to the employer of a Director (who is not the President or a Deputy President), then such amount may be different from the amount of fees paid to other Directors (who are not the President or a Deputy President) in the relevant Director Year; and - (iii) no amounts may be paid (either to a Director or the employer of a Director) pursuant to Article 45(e) in connection with the amount so paid as an honorarium.
+- (c) Subject to Article 45(i), the amount paid to the President, the employer of the President or a Practice Entity with which the President is Closely Associated (as applicable, and when and where permissible) pursuant to Article 45(a) (for the avoidance of doubt, excluding any amounts paid pursuant to Articles 45(e) or (f)), in any calendar year will be determined by the Board for the relevant calendar year but must not exceed 60% of the total annual salary package of the Auditor-General of Australia, as prevailing at the date of the Board determination.
+The amount paid to the President will be prorated for any period where the President serves as the President for a period for less than 12 months in a calendar year. - (d) Subject to Article 45(i), the amount paid to each Deputy President, the employer of a Deputy President or a Practice Entity with which a Deputy President is Closely Associated (as applicable, and when and where permissible) pursuant to Article 45(a) (for the avoidance of doubt, excluding any amounts paid pursuant to Articles 45(e) or (f)), in any calendar year will be determined by the Board for the relevant calendar year but must not exceed 25% of the total annual salary package of the Auditor-General of Australia, as prevailing at the date of the Board determination.
+The amount paid to a Deputy President will be prorated for any period where a Deputy President serves as the Deputy President for a period for less than 12 months in a calendar year. - (e) Where a Director resident outside Australia for tax purposes receives any fees under this Article 45 that are taxable in a country other than Australia but is required to pay such fees to an unrelated third party and is unable to claim a tax deduction or other offset, and is therefore subject to an amount of personal taxation on such fees (the Residual Tax Amount), the Company may pay to the Director or to a taxation authority in respect of any calendar year, the Residual Tax Amount or such other amount as is considered appropriate (as determined by the Board) to compensate that Director. - (f) The Company must pay all reasonable travelling, accommodation and other expenses that a Director properly incurs in attending meetings of the Board, committees of the Board, meetings of Members, or otherwise in connection with the business of the Company. - (g) No amounts may be paid to any Director (except for the President, the Deputy Presidents and External Directors), the employer of any such Director, or a Practice Entity with which any such Director is Closely Associated pursuant to Article 45(a), or Article 45(e) prior to 1 April 2010. - (h) Articles 45(a) (d) do not apply to any payments made pursuant to Article 50. - (i) Notwithstanding anything else to the contrary in Articles 45(b) to (d), in relation to any amounts paid as an honorarium to the employer of a Director pursuant to Article 45(a)(ii)B: - (i) if the amount so paid as an honorarium is to the employer of a Director (who is not the President or a Deputy President), then such amount may be different from the amount of fees paid to other Directors (who are not the President or a Deputy President) in the relevant calendar year; and

+(ii) no amounts may be paid (either to a Director or the employer of a Director) pursuant to Article 45(e) in connection with the amount so paid as an honorarium.